 The company was the first to implement roll bars on the Jet boats to provide rollover protection.
 These are now a benchmark safety standard for all commercial Jet boats, continuing the tradition of innovation.
-KJet designed twin-engine technology and in 1995 launched the first twin-engine Jet boats in order to reduce risk of control loss in case of engine failure as well as increasing boat capacity.
+Kawarau Jet designed twin-engine technology and in 1995 launched the first twin-engine Jet boats in order to reduce risk of control loss in case of engine failure as well as increasing boat capacity.
 The company now has 4 twin-engine boats, and these were adopted by main competitors in 1998, and 2001 and are now industry standard.

 Always innovating, the engineers developed shock absorbing handrails and padding in the back of customer seats, increasing comfort and reducing the risk of injury.
 In 2006, in recognition of Queenstown’s fresh winters, heated handrails were introduced.

-Milford Sound’s original cruise operator Southern Discoveries purchased a 50% share in Kawarau Jet Services in 2011 and the company rebranded to KJet in 2012.
+Milford Sound’s original cruise operator Southern Discoveries purchased a 50% share in Kawarau Jet (KJet) in 2011 and the company went through a rebrand in 2012.
 More innovation followed with video cameras being installed on the boats in 2016, bringing us to the present day, where KJet is celebrating 60 years of being the world’s first Jet boat operator in 2018.

 Want to Jet boat in Queenstown with the world’s first?
 Book now!